box/box-developer-changelog/content/2021/11-17-new-event-stream-live-monitoring.md

 <!-- more -->

-We recommend that applications subscribing to live events through `admin_logs` migrate to `admin_logs_streaming` for the lowest latency.
-The events API requires the user to be an enterprise admin or co-admin with the permission to **Run new reports and access existing reports**.
+We recommend that applications subscribing to live events through `admin_logs` migrate to `admin_logs_streaming` for the lowest and most consistent latency.
+This `stream_type` requires the user to be an enterprise admin or co-admin with the permission to **Run new reports and access existing reports**.

 ## Updates